-Most of the time when using The Shakti Mat, we are triggering acupressure point and are thus experiencing acupressure treatment.
+Most of the time when using The Shakti® Mat, we are triggering acupressure points and are thus experiencing a generalized acupressure treatment.
 When standing on the mats, however, we are now activating reflexology points.
 So what is reflexology?

 Like most complementary therapies, reflexology is believed to have its roots in the ancient civilizations: Egypt, China, Africa and the native Indian tribes of America.
 Although acupuncture appeared to take over Asia, evidence that several parts of central Europe in the 16th century were practicing pressure methods on hands and feet.